 The construction of the Tampere-Vaasa railway started in 1879 and was completed at 1882, with the official opening held in September 1883.
 Tuuri Station was initially a junction under the Alavus station.
 Due to the popularity of the location, it was elected to be a station in the 1908.

 The building was re-painted from its original colour in traditional yellow fish oil paint for the 1952 Helsinki Summer Olympic Games.
 Paint has stuck well for over 60 years.
-Perhaps you will see the return of traditional Linseed oil paint in the coming few years.
+Perhaps you will see the return of traditional Linseed oil paint in coming years.

 Tuuri station ceased operating as a stop station in 1987, with the stop relocated 500 meters to the Alavus direction next to the Keskinen shopping centre.